jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   def duration():
     return None

-  the :doc:`TypeError` remains but with a different message about the first argument passed in from the test
+  the :doc:`/exceptions/TypeError` remains but with a different message about the first argument passed in from the test

 * change the definition of ``duration`` to accept the required keyword argument